shizuokago/golin/README.md

 If it does not exist, download it and switch it.

+# when using for the first time

+You should create and manage a management directory.

+For example ...

+If your GOROOT is "/usr/local/go".
+This command creates "/usr/local/{version}" and "/usr/local/current".
+This will "Hachamecha" "/usr/local"

+I think that it is better to set it as "/usr/local/go/{nowversion}".

 # super user

-It can only be executed by superuser.
+It can only be executed by superuser.(symblik link create)

 ## windows

 Please execute command prompt as Administrators.

-## other
+## other(linux or mac)

 ```
 sudo golin {version}